Feedback, complaints and challenges: Planning and Environment Decisions Wales

 How we investigate post-decision complaints

 3.2.
-It is the job of the Quality Assurance Team to investigate complaints about procedure, decisions or an Inspector’s conduct.
+It is the job of the member of the management team allocated to a particular complaint to investigate complaints about procedure, decisions or an Inspector’s conduct.
 Inspectors have no further direct involvement in the case once their decision is issued.

 3.3.
 To help with our investigations we may need to ask the Inspector or other staff for comments.
 This helps us to gain as full a picture as possible so that we are better able to decide whether an error has been made.
 If this is likely to delay our full reply we will quickly let you know.